 Your firm's Renewal Account is the account your firm will use to pay its annual renewal of FINRA, SRO and jurisdiction/state registrations for both the firm and its registered representatives.

 For Renewal payment deadlines and other important dates, please see the Renewal Program Calendar.

 Firms may use any of the following acceptable payment options:

 FINRA’s E-Bill system has replaced the CRD/IARD E-Pay system for firms making electronic (ACH) payments.
 The E-Bill system allows entitled users to view and pay FINRA invoices, including their Renewal Statement, as well as fund their FINRA Flex-Funding Account.
 In addition, E-Bill allows entitled users at firms to transfer funds from the Flex-Funding Account to their Renewal Account.
 To use E-Bill, a firm’s Super Account Administrator must assign entitlement to E-Bill for themselves and any firm employees who require access to E-Bill.
 View the SAA Self-Entitlement Guide for E-Bill for more entitlement information.
 FINRA does not charge firms any fees for using E-Bill; however, firms should verify if their banks charge any additional fees.

 The E-Bill User’s Guide provides detailed instructions on how to use the system.

 Firms may transfer funds via ACH or wire into their Renewal Account.

 Beginning on Dec.
 11, 2013, and through Dec.
-26, 2013, if a firm has sufficient funds available in its Flex-Funding Account to cover the total renewal fees due, then FINRA will automatically transfer funds from a firm's Flex-Funding Account to its Renewal Account.
+26, 2013, if a firm had sufficient funds available in its Flex-Funding Account to cover the total renewal fees due, then FINRA automatically transferred funds from a firm's Flex-Funding Account to its Renewal Account.
 Please Note: If your firm does not want funds automatically transferred then ensure FINRA receives payment in your firm's Renewal Account using E-Bill or by wire transfer.
 Separately, if your firm needs to transfer funds between affiliated firms, you should submit a Web CRD/IARD Funds Transfer Request form.
 This automatic Flex-Funding Account-to-Renewal Account transfer process will also be applied daily beginning Jan.
 13, 2014, until any outstanding renewal assessment is satisfied.